tlepple/data_origination_workshop/workshop1_revisit.md

 ---

 ## Objective:
 My goal in this workshop was to evaluate Apache Iceberg with data stored in an S3a-compliant object store on a traditional Linux server.
-I like to understand how systems integrate, so I took the time to install all the components manually and then built the setup script in this repo so others could try it out too.
-Please take the time to review that script [`setup_iceberg.sh`](./setup_iceberg.sh).
-Hopefully it becomes a reference for you one day.
+The original workshop for this is here: [Intro to Iceberg Workshop](https://github.com/tlepple/iceberg-intro-workshop).
+The items were added to this workshop for those that want to combine the work into one.
+It has been modified sligthly from the original to avoid port conflicts.
+Documentation here may need addtional updates.

 ---
 ---